Combining Abstract Argumentation and Machine Learning for Efficiently Analyzing Low-Level Process Event Streams: Proposed approach: combining AAF-based and ML-based interpretation

 The proposed core processing scheme supporting the online analysis of low-level log traces is sketched in Algorithm \ref{sec:analysis}, in the form of pseudo code.
 The algorithm is assumed to be invoked in an incremental fashion, over a given log trace $\trace$ under analysis, every time an event, referred to as $e_{curr}=\trace[curr]$, becomes available that corresponds to a novel execution step of the trace.
 As a prerequisite to such an invocation, we assume that a reasoner $R$ and a trace tagging model $R$ have been instantiated and configured suitably, of the forms described in Definitions \ref{def:reasoner} and \ref{def:tagger}, respectively.
 In particular, the reasoner $R$ is assumed to store given global type-level mapping $\M$ (between event types and activity types, as in Definition \ref{def:mapping}) and declarative process model (of the form defined in Definition \ref{def:process}), as well as to maintain an Abstract Argumentation Framework (AAF) $F(\trace)$, which has been updated incrementally so far as specified in the algorithm itself.

-The algorithm starts updating the AAF $F(\trace)$ maintained by $R$, in order to allow it to reason on possible interpretations of the current step $\ecurr$ of the trace $\trace$, after keeping apart a copy of the AAF as it was before this update.
+The algorithm starts updating the AAF $F(\trace)$ maintained by $R$, to allow it to reason on possible interpretations of the current step $\ecurr$ of the trace $\trace$, after keeping apart a copy of the AAF as it was before this update.
 At this stage, the AAF is updated by calling the simplest version of function $R.updateAAF$, which relies on extending the AAF on the basis of the interpretation arguments of the form $\langle e$-$type (e_{curr}), a, s \rangle$ that comply with the global type-level mapping $\M$.

 As explained in the following, this updated version of the AAF will be replaced with a more informative and more compact one, obtained by refining the former version of the AAF (as it was stored in $oldF$) with local context-aware candidate activities obtained with the help of the trace tagger $M$.
+Specifically, the new AAF is more compact, as it is derived from the previous one by removing interpretation arguments that either do not correspond to valid interpretations of the current event or have a low probability of being the correct interpretation, as explained in what follows.

-To this end, the tagger $M$ is first exploited to obtain an estimate $pd$ of the conditional probability distribution $p(activity\mid \ecurr, \trace[1:curr-1])$, such that $pd[a]$ represents the probability that activity $a$ generated $\ecurr$ (given the former steps $\trace[1:curr-1] = \trace[1], \ldots, \trace[curr-1]$).
+To this end, the tagger $M$ is first exploited to obtain an estimate $pd$ of the conditional probability distribution $p(activity\mid \ecurr, \trace[1:curr-1])$, such that $pd[a]$ represents the probability that activity $a$ generated $\ecurr$ (given the former steps $\trace[1:curr-1] = [\trace[1], \ldots, \trace[curr-1]]$).
 Since model $M$ is not ensured to capture these probabilities in a perfect way, and it may well assign non-zero probability to activities appearing in no valid interpretation of event $\ecurr$, we exploit the reasoning abilities of $R$ (and the underlying updated version of $F(\trace)$) to possibly improve $pd$.
 In particular, for each activity $a$ that is deemed as invalid (w.r.t. domain knowledge) by $R$, the estimated probability is zeroed in $pd$.
 In order to prevent the extreme case where $M$ assigned non-zero probabilities only to invalid activities, the probability values in $pd$ are made undergo a Laplace-like smoothing procedure, which allows for possibly assigning non-zero probabilities to activities that were given a probability of 0 by $M$, provided that these activities can be mapped to $\ecurr$ according to $\M$.